ABTC Constitution and ByLaws

 SECTION 4.
 Vacancies.
 Any vacancies occurring on the Board among the offices or the Delegate during the year shall be filled for the unexpired term of office by a majority vote of all the then members of the Board, except that a vacancy in the office of President shall be filled automatically by the Vice-President, and the resulting vacancy in the office of the Vice-President shall be filled by the Board.
 Vacancies occurring in the position of director shall remain vacant until the next general election.

-THE CLUB YEAR, VOTING, NOMINATIONS, ELECTIONS
+ARTICLE IV THE CLUB YEAR, VOTING, NOMINATIONS, ELECTIONS

 SECTION 4.
 Nominations and Ballots.
-No person may be a candidate in a Club election who has not been nominated in accordance with these by-laws.
-A Nominating Committee shall be chosen by the Board of Directors before the first day of December.
+No person may be a candidate in a Club election who has not been nominated in P a g e | 6 Approved by Membership 11/16/2024 v032625 accordance with these Bylaws.
+A Nominating Committee shall be chosen by the Board of Directors before the first day of September.
 The Committee shall consist of three members and two alternates, all Regular Members in good standing, no more than one of whom may be a member of the current Board of Directors.
 The Board shall name a chairman for the Committee.
-The Nominating Committee may conduct its business by mail.
+The Nominating Committee may conduct its business by mail, email, or virtual meeting.

 (a) The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each expiring office and for each other available position on the Board of Directors and a candidate for the Delegate to the American Kennel Club (when current Delegate’s term is due to expire) and shall procure the acceptance of each nominee so chosen.
-The committee shall then submit its slate of candidates to the Secretary who shall communicate the list to each member of the Club on or before the first day of January via publication in TNT or by such other medium as the Board selects, so that additional nominations may be made by the members if they so desire.
+The committee shall then submit its slate of candidates to the Secretary who shall communicate the list to each member of the Club on or before the first day of January via publication in the Club’s official newsletter, or additionally by such other medium as the Board selects, so that additional nominations may be made by the members if they so desire.

-(b) Additional nominations of eligible members may be made by written petition addressed to the Secretary and received at his regular address on or before February 15th, signed by five members and accompanied by the written acceptance of each such additional nominee signifying his willing ness to be a candidate.
-Except for the position of Delegate no person shall be a candidate for more than one position, and the additional nominations which are provided for herein may be made only from among those members who have not accepted a nomination of the Nominating Committee.
+(b) Additional nominations of eligible members may be made by written petition addressed to the Secretary and received at the Secretary’s regular address on or before February 15th, signed by five Regular Members in good standing who do not reside in the same household nor with the nominee and accompanied by the written acceptance of each such additional nominee signifying the nominee’s willingness to be a candidate.
+Each nominator’s signature must be on the same page as the nomination.
+Except for the position of Delegate, no person shall be a candidate for more than one position, and the additional nominations which are provided for herein may be made only from among those members who have not accepted a nomination of the Nominating Committee.

-(c) If no valid additional nominations are received by the Secretary on or before February 15th, the Nominating Committee’s slate shall be declared elected at the time of the annual meeting, and no balloting will be required.
+(c) If no valid additional nominations are received by the Secretary on or before February 15th, the Nominating Committee’s slate shall be declared elected at the time of the annual meeting, and no balloting shall be required.

 (e) Nominations cannot be made at the annual meeting or in any manner other than as provided above.

-ARTICLE V
+ARTICLE V COMMITTEES

 SECTION 2.
+Termination of Committee Appointment.
 Any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee; and the Board may appoint successors to those persons whose service has been terminated.
+P a g e | 7 Approved by Membership 11/16/2024 v032625

-ARTICLE VI
+ARTICLE VI DISCIPLINE

 SECTION 2.
 Other Causes for Discipline.

-(a) Any member who abandons a Tervuren dog, puppy, or litter at any dog pound or animal shelter shall be subject to lifetime expulsion from this Club.
+(a) Any member who abandons a dog, puppy, or litter at any dog pound or animal shelter shall be subject to lifetime expulsion from this Club.

 (b) Misconduct prejudicial to the best interests of the Club or the breed shall be cause for discipline.
 Such misconduct shall include, but not be limited to, violations of this Club’s Code of Ethics.

-ARTICLE VII
+ARTICLE VII AMENDMENTS

 SECTION 1.
-Amendments to the constitution and by-laws, the Code of Ethics, and to the standard for the breed may be proposed by the Board of Directors or by written petition addressed to the Secretary signed by twenty percent of the Regular Membership in good standing.
+Amendments to the Constitution and Bylaws, the Code of Ethics, and to the standard for the breed may be P a g e | 8 Approved by Membership 11/16/2024 v032625 proposed by the Board of Directors or by written petition addressed to the Secretary signed by twenty (20) percent of the Regular Membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board of Directors and must be submitted to the Regular Members with recommendations of the Board by the Secretary for a vote within three months of the date when the petition was received by the Secretary.

 SECTION 3.
-No amendment to the constitution and by-laws or to the standard for the breed that is adopted by the Club shall become effective until it has been approved by the Board of Directors of the American Kennel Club.
+No amendment to the Constitution and Bylaws or to the standard for the breed that is adopted by the Club shall become effective until it has been approved by the Board of Directors of the American Kennel Club.

-ARTICLE VIII
+ARTICLE VIII DISSOLUTION

 SECTION 1.
-The Club may be dissolved at any time by the written consent of not less than 2/3 of the Regular Members.
+The Club may be dissolved at any time by the written consent of not less than 2/3 of the Regular Members in good standing.
 In the event of the dissolution of the Club, other than for the purposes of reorganization, whether voluntary or involuntary, or by operation of law, none of the property of the Club nor any proceeds thereof nor any assets of the Club shall be distributed to any members of the Club, but after payment of the debts of the Club its property and assets shall be given to a charitable organization for the benefit of dogs selected by the Board of Directors.

-ORDER OF BUSINESS
+ARTICLE IX ORDER OF BUSINESS

 SECTION 1.
 At meetings of the Club, the order of business so far as the character and nature of the meeting may permit, shall be as follows: